Microsoft Self Audit Letter Sent to 30,000 Companies

-Microsoft’s Licensing Division has announced that it will be sending 30,000+ audit requests to its licensing customer base.
-If you haven’t received an audit request yet, you very likely will before the end of 2014.
-This can be an intimidating task to take on, but it doesn’t have to be.
-Our certified Microsoft Licensing experts here at SoftwareMedia.com will walk you through the process, making it as painless and stress-free as possible.
+Microsoft has announced that it will be sending 30,000+ audit request letters to its licensing customer base.
+If you haven’t received a Microsoft letter announcing an audit request yet, you very likely will before the end of 2014.
+This can be an intimidating task to take on for some businesses, but it doesn’t have to be.
+Our certified Microsoft Licensing experts at SoftwareMedia.com will walk you through the process of making sure you are compliant, making it as painless and stress-free as possible.
+See our FAQ here.

 There are 3 Types of Licensing Audits Microsoft Uses to Ensure Compliance

 - Software Asset Management (SAM) Engagements